TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/ContributeToSystemExtension.rst

-   There is an easy shortcut for minor changes: You can use the `Edit me on GitHub method <docs-contribute-github-method>`__ for minor changes to system extensions and the changelog.
+   There is an easy shortcut for minor changes: You can use the `Edit me on GitHub method <docs-contribute-github-method>`__ for minor changes to system extensions documentation and the changelog.
 Under the hood, a patch will get created and pushed to Gerrit and you will find a comment in your pull request with information about where to find your patch on Gerrit.